 Here are some drawbacks of LAN:

-2. Expense: Initial cost of cabling, network hardware, configuration, and installation can be high when setting up a LAN.
-The network needs consistent maintenance as well which has ongoing costs.
+2. Expense: The initial cost of cabling, network hardware, configuration, and installation can be high when setting up a LAN.
+The network needs consistent maintenance as well, which has ongoing costs.

 3. Limited Scalability: Due to distance and device limitations, LANs may not scale well beyond a certain office, building, or campus size compared to larger network types like WANs (Wide Area Networks).
 Expanding may require additional investments.